abhiishekporwal/Perspective-Transformation/README.md

 # Perspective-Transformation
 Transform perspective of a document in an image to Bird-eye view.
-Can be useful to autoamatically detect corners of document and apply perspective transform to align the image.
+Can be useful to automatically detect corners of document and apply perspective transform to align the image.

 I have prepared a Demo file "Perspective_Transform.ipynb" which contains my approach to solve this problem.
 I had used google colab platform.